51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-request-engine.md

 To prevent this from happenning, once a significant amount of requests fail within a short time span, the engine may enter "recovery period" and bypass sending the requests, directly signalling about the temporary unavailability of the element (and the whole pipeline as a result).

-In case of ASP.NET Framework integration such errors will be suppressed -- as though under the effect of [`SuppressProcessExceptions`](../features/exception-handling.md) -- making the FlowData available, but without any usable data (except errors).
+In case of ASP.NET Core / ASP.NET Framework integrations such errors will be suppressed -- as though under the effect of [`SuppressProcessExceptions`](../features/exception-handling.md) -- making the FlowData available, but without any usable data (except errors).

 ## Configuration options